lgalke/ParsCit/README.md

 ## Clean CRFPP submodule

 This is a fork of ParsCit.
-Parscit ships with a version of `crfpp` which is hard to compile from source.
+ParsCit ships with an older version of `crfpp` which is hard to compile from source.
 In this fork, we are instead using `crfpp` as a [submodule](https://github.com/taku910/crfpp).
 Also: We offer a [Makefile](Makefile) that builds `crfpp` from source.